failex234/no/README.md

 # no
 Little program that has the same functionality as yes from GNU Coreutils

-I reworked the whole program in C++ and now it works as originally intended!
+I wrote the program in C then switched to C++ and now back to C...

 ## Disclaimer
 This program is nothing to get excited about, just a simple fun project.